achdevops/achdevops/README.md

 * Some contributions to various open source projects.
 * Code snippets, scripts, and tools I've Testing or Develop.
-* Personal projects and explorations.
+* educational/Personal projects and explorations.

 **Let's connect!**